Education in Croatia: Early childhood education

 Even though these three stages are not compulsory, every child must attend kindergarten for a year prior to primary school.

 There are over 450 kindergartens in the country; most of them are state-run, although there are also private ones.
 There are many kindergartens integrated with primary schools.

 Primary education

-Croatian elementary education consists of eight years, and it is compulsory.
+Croatian elementary (grade school) education lasts eight years, and is mandatory.
 Children begin school at the age of 6 or 7.

-The students are divided into three or more classes and these classes are referred to as the A class, the B class, the C class, and so on.
-The students change their classes and get mixed up after 4th grade.
+The students are divided into classes, and these classes are named X. a, X. b, X. c, etc., with X being the grade school year, for example 2. b, 3. d, etc., depending on the number of same-age students in a specific school.

-The grade schools are split in two stages:
+Grade school education is split into two stages: